kelesfatih/PlantNetAPI-Python/README.md

 # Python Interface for Pl@nt Net API (v2) Endpoints

-- You need to have private API key to initiate API.
+- You need to have private API key from PlantNet to initiate API.
 You can get it from [here](https://my.plantnet.org/account/settings).

 # Install
 ```